PatrickMassot/leanblueprint/README.md

 In order to use the `leanblueprint` tool, you need to already have a Lean project created using lake.
-In addition, your blueprint will be easier to configure if you have at least one commit in the git repository of your project and you already configured its GitHub git remote (GitHub displays instructions allowing to do the remote setup when you create a new repository there).
+In addition, your blueprint will be easier to configure if you have at least one commit in the git repository of your project and you have already configured its GitHub git remote (GitHub displays instructions allowing to do the remote setup when you create a new repository there).
 You should also tell GitHub that you want to use GitHub pages using GitHub actions.
 You can do that from the GitHub page of your repository by clicking on the Settings tab in the top menu, then the Pages link in the side menu and selecting GitHub Actions as the source, as in the following screenshot.

 ![GitHub pages settings](github_settings.png)